dgiebert/tum-thesis-latex/README.md

 # LaTeX template for TUM theses

-This is a LaTeX template created according to the guidelines for TUM informatics theses in SS 2013. **Always check the [current formatting guidelines][thesis-guidelines] before you hand in.** See [`build/main.pdf`][sample-pdf] for an example PDF created with this template.
+This is a LaTeX template created according to the guidelines for TUM informatics theses in SS 2013. **Always check the current formatting guidelines before you hand in.**

 Note: Because of copyright considerations, TUM logos are not included in this template.
 Unfortunately, the logos are also not available on the MyTUM website anymore.

+This template is adapted to the i17 citation style, **implemenation is still ongoing!**

 Comments & contributions welcome!